Survivor Series (2012): Main event matches

-In the first of three main event matches, World Heavyweight Champion Big Show was challenged by former champion, Sheamus.
+In the next match, World Heavyweight Champion Big Show was challenged by former champion, Sheamus.
 The match ended when Big Show intentionally used the referee as a shield, causing Sheamus to inadvertently performed a Brogue Kick on the referee.
 With Sheamus distracted and attending to the official, Big Show performed the Knockout Punch on Sheamus, after which another referee counted the fall and awarded Big Show the victory.
 The referee reversed the decision and disqualified Big Show, who nevertheless retained the title.
 After the match, Big Show argued with the referee John Cone, before Sheamus assaulted Big Show with a chair, and setting up a rematch at next month's TLC pay-per-view.

-The fifth match was a Survivor Series match between Team Foley (Randy Orton, The Miz, Kane, Daniel Bryan, and Kofi Kingston, with Mick Foley at ringside) and Team Ziggler (Dolph Ziggler, Wade Barrett, Alberto Del Rio, Damien Sandow and David Otunga).
+The fifth match was a Survivor Series match between Team Foley (Randy Orton, The Miz, Kane, Daniel Bryan, and Kofi Kingston, with Mick Foley at ringside) and Team Ziggler (Dolph Ziggler, Wade Barrett, Alberto Del Rio, Damien Sandow, and David Otunga).
 Sandow was eliminated by Kane after a Chokeslam.
 Kane was eliminated by Ziggler after a Zig Zag.
 Otunga was eliminated by Bryan after submitting to the No Lock.
 Kingston was eliminated by Barrett after a Bull Hammer.
 Bryan was eliminated by Del Rio after submitting to the Cross Armbreaker.
 Barrett was eliminated by The Miz after a Skull Crushing Finale.
 The Miz was eliminated by Del Rio after a Step Up Enziguri on the Top Rope.
 Del Rio was eliminated by Orton after an RKO.
 After Orton kicked out of a Zig Zag, Orton attempted to perform a Punt Kick on Ziggler but Ziggler performed a Superkick on Orton to eliminate him, leaving Ziggler as the sole survivor.

-The last match of the night was a triple threat match for the WWE Championship between reigning champion CM Punk and challengers Ryback and John Cena.
-The match came to an end when the debuting trio of Seth Rollins, Dean Ambrose and Roman Reigns - later known as The Shield - approached the ring from the crowd and triple-powerbombed Ryback through the broadcast table, allowing Punk to retain the title by pinning Cena, who had received a Shell Shock from Ryback.
-With Punk's win he became only the seventh wrestler in history to hold the WWE Championship consecutively for one full year.
+The main event of the night was a triple threat match for the WWE Championship between reigning champion CM Punk and challengers Ryback and John Cena.
+The match came to an end when the debuting trio of Seth Rollins, Dean Ambrose, and Roman Reigns - later known as The Shield - approached the ring from the crowd and triple-powerbombed Ryback through the broadcast table, allowing Punk to retain the title by pinning Cena, who had received a Shell Shock from Ryback.
+As a result, Punk became only the seventh wrestler in history to hold the WWE Championship consecutively for one full year.